-Delta Tests Facial Recognition Technology in Detroit, the First of Its Kind for Domestic Flights
+Delta to Launch Facial Recognition Technology in Detroit, the First of Its Kind for Domestic Flights

-Delta Air Lines is expanding its use of facial recognition technology with a first-of-its-kind pilot program for domestic flights, the airline announced Thursday.
+Delta Air Lines will be rolling out its facial recognition technology with a first-of-its-kind pilot program for domestic flights.

 Initially, only passengers with TSA PreCheck will be allowed to move through security without showing an ID card.